-Anxiety is an illness which causes people to feel excessive worry, fright, or uneasiness that is out of proportion to the situation.
-A person with an anxiety disorder is often so disturbed by the thoughts, feelings and physical sensations that accompany their anxiety that they limit and restrict their lives to avoid those symptoms.
+Anxiety is a state that causes people to feel excessive worry, fright, or uneasiness that is out of proportion to the situation.
+A person who struggles with anxiety is often so upset by the thoughts, feelings and physical sensations that accompany their anxiety that they limit and restrict their lives to avoid those symptoms.
 There are different types of anxiety disorders including; panic disorder, obsessive-compulsive disorder, phobias, post-traumatic stress disorder, social anxiety, and generalized anxiety disorder.
 Anxiety disorders are the most common mental health problems in children and adolescents, but they can be managed and treated.

 - Excessive worry or fear